thenexthub/Codira/docs/archive/Resilience.rst

 representation and, if so, what the size, unpadded size, and alignment of that type is.

-Swift's struct layout algorithm takes as input a list of fields, and does the
+Codira's struct layout algorithm takes as input a list of fields, and does the
 following:

 1. The fields are ranked: